Updated: Dec 22, 2022

-Additionally, if the employee is a member of a union, they will use their "collective bargaining" power to insist that this shift pay clause be included in their employment contracts.
+Additionally, if the employee is a union member, they will use their "collective bargaining" power to insist that this shift pay clause be included in their employment contracts.
 If the employer has violated any of the employment contract terms, the employee has every right to seek remuneration.

 How Can You Calculate the Premium Rate?

-Furthermore, since shift differentials are so general, there are average percentage amounts that apply to all industries that use them.
-The difference for swing shifts (from 3 p.m. to midnight) is, on average, 7.5 percent higher than the base point.
-The difference for graveyard shifts (from 11 p.m. to 8 a.m.) is, on average 10% higher than the base rate.
+Furthermore, since shift differentials are so general, average percentage amounts apply to all industries that use them.
+On average, the difference for swing shifts (from 3 p.m. to midnight) is 7.5 percent higher than the base point.
+On average, the difference for graveyard shifts (from 11 p.m. to 8 a.m.) is 10% higher than the base rate.

 Shift differentials may also be available to salaried workers.
 This is normally accomplished by giving the employee a higher percentage of their base salary.
 Approximately 25% of employers pay premiums to salaried workers for shifts that are not normal weekday shifts in all sectors.
 For salaried swing shifts, the average shift differential is 23%, and for salaried graveyard shifts, the average shift differential is 20%.

-Since there is no legal obligation to give the difference, the percentage sum offered would be determined by the company in question.
+Since there is no legal obligation to give the difference, the company in question determines the percentage sum offered.
 Instead of paying shift differentials, certain employers provide extra paid time off to workers who work these unfavorable shifts.

 Premium Rates and the Factors That Influence Them

-If overtime premium salaries are needed, the difference must be factored into your normal hourly rate of pay.
-Many employers pay employees the overtime premium at one and a half (1.5) times their hourly rate when they work overtime.
-They might, however, make the mistake of treating shift differentials as a separate and distinct compensation object.
-While it's probable that this was a mistake made in good faith, the employer's inability to factor the shift pay difference into your daily rate of pay would almost certainly result in you being underpaid.
-This requires overtime compensation if you worked more than 40 hours in a week and worked frequent, high-wage shifts.
+While it's probable that this was a mistake made in good faith, the employer's inability to factor the shift pay difference into your daily pay rate would almost certainly result in you being underpaid.
+This requires overtime compensation if you worked more than 40 hours weekly and frequent, high-wage shifts.

-Employees may be eligible for more than one shift pay difference in some situations.
-Until overtime calculations can be made, all of these premium rates must be factored into the normal rate of pay.
+In some situations, employees may be eligible for more than one shift pay difference.
+Until overtime calculations can be made, all of these premium rates must be factored into the normal pay rate.

 Suppose your employer fails to include the differentials in your daily rate.
-In that case, this is a violation of the Fair Labor Standards Act (FLSA) and the Department of Labor which imposes financial penalties on your employer (DOL).
+In that case, this violates the Fair Labor Standards Act (FLSA) and the Department of Labor which imposes financial penalties on your employer (DOL).
 You will be entitled to back pay in the same way as you would be in any other situation involving unpaid salaries.

 Minimum Wage and Shift Pay

 It's also worth mentioning that the base rate must still adhere to federal and state minimum wage laws.
 In other words, it is almost always unethical for the employer to pay you less than minimum wage, regardless of the circumstances.
 The California Labor Code, Section 1197 LC, contains a few very unique exceptions.
-When deciding the daily rate of pay in an unpaid wage case to recover shift differentials owed to you, the most generous rule is used.
+The most generous rule is used when deciding the daily pay rate in an unpaid wage case to recover shift differentials owed to you.

 There may also be city or county statutes that set minimum wage standards in addition to federal and state laws.
 This is especially true in Los Angeles County, which has a higher minimum wage than the rest of California.

-Finally, if you are a member of a union with collective bargaining power, the union might have its own minimum wage conditions.
+Finally, if you are a union member with collective bargaining power, the union might have its minimum wage conditions.
 If this is the case, you'll need to hire a legal team who knows federal and state labor rules and how union by-laws deal with the broader case of unpaid wage.

 What are the Risks of Shift Work?

 Transportation and distribution firms are in the same boat.
-Staff must drive whatever goods are in question during late hours or even overnight in these cases.
+In these cases, staff must drive whatever goods are in question during late hours or even overnight.
 If the worker in question falls asleep at the wheel or loses concentration, they can endanger themselves and others on the road.

 This is also true for nurses in the healthcare industry.
-Hospitals, of course, never close, and personnel and health care providers must be available at all times of the day and night.
-In order to provide reliable and adequate medical treatment to hospital patients, these practitioners must always be alert.
+Hospitals never close, and personnel and healthcare providers must be available all day and night.
+These practitioners must always be alert to provide reliable and adequate medical treatment to hospital patients.

 A split shift occurs in California when a worker's routine is disrupted by an unpaid, non-working interval of more than sixty (60) minutes.
 If the shifts are separated by at least one (1) hour, the employee is entitled to one (1) extra hour of pay at least equal to the minimum wage rate.
-Keep in mind that the minimum wage provision that is the most generous to the employee would be used.
-Furthermore, this time off is not a lunch or a rest period, and it must be for the employer's good.
+Remember that the minimum wage provision that is the most generous to the employee would be used.
+Furthermore, this time off is not a lunch or a rest period; it must be for the employer's good.

-It is not called a split-shift if the employee demanded a break in the work schedule.
+It is not called a split shift if the employee demands a break in the work schedule.
 Additionally, if the employee in question lives on the premises, they are not subject to the split-shift premium.

 And if an employee's shift spans several workdays, they will still be eligible for the split-shift premium.
-This is because the workday is determined by the employer and is not based on a calendar day.
+This is because the employer determines the workday and is not based on a calendar day.
 The employer can define the workday in any way they see fit, as long as it is not done to avoid paying premium wages.
 Some unethical employers use this strategy to avoid paying overtime, shift pay, and split-shift premiums.

 The California Industrial Welfare Commission has released a pay order guaranteeing this split-shift premium for minimum wage jobs (also known as the IWC).
 The Division of Labor Standards Enforcement of the California Department of Industrial Relations (also known as the DIR) is in charge of enforcing these wage orders (also known as the DLSE).